As you’ll be aware, there are two main types of car gearbox, manual or automatic. But there’s also a third option – the semi-automatic!

 The vehicle's computer manages engine torque; speed; accelerator pedal position; and other functions.

 When the CPU detects a scenario that requires a gear change, it engages the clutch and temporarily disconnects the semi automatic gear system.
 After this the shift actuators will shift gears and disengage the clutch so the connection between transmission and engine is re-established.

-The system affords the driver easy control over gear selection, by providing steering wheel-mounted paddle shifters (or a modified shift lever).
+The system in a semi-automatic car affords the driver easy control over gear selection, by providing steering wheel-mounted paddle shifters (or a modified shift lever).
 This means the driver can control gears usually with an upshift/downshift method.

 As already mentioned, a car with semi-automatic transmission is, like a fully automatic vehicle, easy to drive.

 Semi-automatic vehicles generally also have better fuel efficiency than a standard automatic